 Miami Airport has three connected terminals - the North, Central & South terminals.

-1. The new Miami Central Station (MCS) project is to include Tri-Rail & Amtrak stations (along with already existing Metrorail & Metrobus stations, an inter-city bus depot, rental car center & bicycle lockers & showers).
+1. By Summer 2015, the new Miami Central Station (MCS) project is to include Tri-Rail & Amtrak stations (along with already existing Metrorail & Metrobus stations, an inter-city bus depot, rental car center & bicycle lockers & showers).
 Thereafter, the Miami Intermodal Center transport hub (MIC) - located next to the Rental Car Center, will be able to access all means of ground transport, including Amtrak.